 - commercialisation/engaging commercial partners.

 This is by no means an exhaustive list and applicants are encouraged to be creative and identify the most suitable activities for achieving their specific goals.
-Your pathway to impact can still be relatively brief at the outline stage (you will have the opportunity to expand if you are invited to make a full application) but should include some specific examples – enough to give a sense that you have thought about how you will use your work to generate impact and generic statements won’t do this.
+Your pathway to impact can still be relatively brief at the outline stage (you will have the opportunity to expand if you are invited to make a full application) but should include some specific examples – enough to give a sense that you have thought about how you will use your work to generate impact.
+Generic statements alone won’t do this.

 Here are some examples of generic impact plans, similar to those we have seen: